CSonTi04/mentoring-moduilt/README.md

 This is a **proof-of-concept (POC)** project demonstrating **Domain-Driven Design (DDD)** principles implemented through **Hexagonal Architecture** (also known as Ports and Adapters pattern).
 The project showcases a course management system built as a modular monolith using Spring Boot.

+**Reference Repository**: This project is based on the training materials from [Training360's DDD Training Repository](https://github.com/Training360/javax-ddd-training-2025-09-29).

 ### Key Architectural Concepts Demonstrated

 - **Hexagonal Architecture**: Clear separation between business logic and external concerns